 Some people need to have seen it all, in order to make a recommendation.
 I do want to see it all, but till I get there I have no problem to say: Marrakech, Cape Town and Bangkok are awesome – go visit, now!
-So you could rightfully call me biased when I tell you that Koh Tao is the island on the Gulf coast to be, but I don’t care.
-And again – go visit, now!
-After all Koh Tao means Turtle Island and what more do you really need in a holiday destination?
+So you could rightfully call me biased when I tell you that Koh Tao is the island on the Gulf Coast to be, but I don’t care.
+After all, Koh Tao means Turtle Island and what more do you really need in a holiday destination?

 I’m admitting that I’m very much a creature of habit when I tell you that most of my Koh Tao holiday took place in Chalok Bay and I didn’t move very much nor miss much.
 Why mess with a good thing?
 Sometimes you just want to find a place and settle down for a week or two and call it a day.

 So while this won’t be the most comprehensive travel guide Koh Tao you will find, I promise you all places are tried, tested and loved to a degree that I think if they had Buy 5, Get 1 Free deals, I would have saved a lot of money already…

 It seems that every month has its perks on Koh Tao depending on what you are looking for: hottest weather between March and May, but also best for Whale Shark spotting, more quiet time with balmy temperatures in June through early September, vibey busy season Christmas, January, and February.
 The only month that is really not recommended is November for that is monsoon time.

 Also do check the Koh Phangan full moon party schedule as a lot of party goers stay Koh Tao and just hop over for the night, so accommodations and ferries tend to get rather crowded for big party dates.